Nitrokey/nitrokey-documentation/storage/faq.rst

     Nitrokey Storage can store and encrypt 8, 32, or 64 GB of data (depending on particular model).

+**Q:** Why can't I access the encrypted storage on a new Nitrokey Storage?
+   On a new Nitrokey Storage device, before you can access the encrypted volume make sure you first "Destroy encrypted data" inside the Nitrokey App.

 .. include:: ../shared-faqs/pins.rst